 Tooth Bonding Treatment in Columbia, MD

-Before treatment, Dr. Agrawal will review your oral health history, budget, and goals to ensure that tooth bonding is right for you.
-To begin, she will prepare the tooth receiving treatment by removing a small amount of tooth enamel.
+Dr. Agrawal will prepare the tooth receiving treatment by removing a small amount of tooth enamel.
 Then, she shapes and sculpts a biocomposite material onto the tooth.
-The biocomposite is molded to the desired shape and size and color-matched for a natural look.
-Finally, the material is cured with a special light.
+This material is molded into the desired shape and size.
+We will also make sure the color matches the rest of your smile for a natural look.
+Finally, the dentist will use a curing light that will harden the material.